Are you looking for a gentle and nearly fool-proof oil? You are going to love jojoba oil!

 To wrap it up

 You can never go wrong with jojoba oil!
 Since it resembles our natural oils so much, it is highly unlikely for this oil to cause breakouts.
-So, if you are only getting into DIY skin care, jojoba oil is a safe choice to start.

 I also love how uncomplicated this oil is.
 The recipes in these posts are that short and straightforward because jojoba hardly needs much to make it more effective.